BajpaiS01/CODSOFT/README.md

 # TASK 1 : NUMBER GAME

+Number Guessing Game – A game where the user tries to guess a randomly generated number in several attempts, with feedback provided after each guess if the number entered is greater or small.

 1. Generate a random number within a specified range, such as 1 to 100.
 2. Prompt the user to enter their guess for the generated number.
 3. Compare the user's guess with the generated number and provide feedback on whether the guess is correct, too high, or too low.